 On September 8, 2021, Whipshots LLC, entered into an Intellectual Property Purchase Agreement (the "Whipshots IP Agreement") effective August 24, 2021, with Penguins Fly, LLC, a Pennsylvania limited liability company ("Seller").
 The Whipshots IP Agreement provided that Seller would sell Whipshots LLC ("Buyer") the trademarks "Whipshotz" and "Whipshots," the accompanying domain and social media handles of the same nomenclature, and certain intellectual property, documents, digital assets, customer data and other transferable rights under non-disclosure, non-compete, non-solicitation and confidentiality contracts benefiting the purchased intellectual property and documents (collectively, the "Acquired Assets").
-The purchase price ("Purchase Price Payment") for the Acquired Assets is payable to Seller, over the course of seven years, based on a sliding scale percentage of gross revenues actually received by Buyer solely from Buyer's sale of Whipshots/Whipshotz products.
+The purchase price ("Purchase Price Payment") for the Acquired Assets is payable to Seller, over the course of seven years, based on a sliding scale percentage of gross revenues collected by the Buyer solely from Buyer's sale of Whipshots/Whipshotz products.
 The Purchase Price Payment shall be subject to a minimum amount in each contract year and the maximum aggregate amount payable to Seller under the Whipshots IP Agreement between \$140,000 and \$2,000,000 based on revenues generated by the products.
-In connection with this agreement the Company paid \$20,000 during 2021 and \$38,620 in 2023, which has been recorded as an indefinite-lived intangible asset.
+In connection with this agreement the Company paid \$20,000 during 2021 and \$38,620 in 2023 and the Company has accrued \$145,000 to be paid pursuant to this agreement in 2024, all of which has been recorded as an indefinite-lived intangible asset.

 On September 14, 2021, the Whipshots LLC entered into a License Agreement ("Whipshots License Agreement") with Washpoppin Inc., ("Licensor") a New York corporation.
 Pursuant to the Whipshots License Agreement, Licensor shall license to the Company certain Licensed Property (as defined in the Whipshots License Agreement) of the recording artist professionally known as "Cardi B" (the "Artist").
 As part of the Whipshots License Agreement, in exchange for royalty rates based on Net Sales (as defined in the Whipshots License Agreement) during each applicable contract period, the Licensor warrants to cause the Artist to attend certain in person events, media interviews, participate in the development of the Licensed Products (as defined in the Whipshots License Agreement), and promote the Licensed Products through social media posts on the Artist's social media platforms.
 The Company, through Whipshots LLC has committed to a minimum royalty payment under the Whipshots License Agreement of \$3,300,000 in aggregate through 2024, subject to Licensor's satisfaction of its obligations.
-During three months ended March 31, 2023 and 2022 the Company incurred expenses related to this agreement of approximately \$275,000 and \$127,000, respectively.
+During the three months ended June 30, 2023 and 2022 the Company incurred expenses related to this agreement of approximately \$275,000 and \$127,000, respectively.
+During six months ended June 30, 2023 and 2022 the Company incurred expenses related to this agreement of approximately \$550,000 and \$254,000, respectively.